 The point here is that they cannot excuse away their respect of persons.
 It is a sin and one sin makes one guilty of violating the law.

 Jas 2:12 So speak ye, and so do, as they that shall be judged by the law of liberty.
 Jas 2:13 For he shall have judgment without mercy, that hath shewed no mercy; and mercy rejoiceth against judgment.

 Their instruction was to speak and do as saved people should.
 This judgment is not talking about eternal judgment.
 That is settled for believers but before God they could receive chastening as disobedient believers.

 James then uses another illustration to get his point across.

 Jas 2:14 What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him?Jas 2:15 If a brother or sister be naked, and destitute of daily food, Jas 2:16 And one of you say unto them, Depart in peace, be ye warmed and filled; notwithstanding ye give them not those things which are needful to the body; what doth it profit?
 Jas 2:17 Even so faith, if it hath not works, is dead, being alone.

 James begins to speak about the profitability of their faith.
-In essence, is it of benefit to those in need.
+In essence, is it of benefit to those in need?
 So if one of these poor people come into their midst, can they receive a benefit from these believers?
-The example is of one the is totally needy requiring both food and clothing.
-Yet if these believers say go away and give them well wishes then what does it actually accomplish?
+The example is of one that is totally needy requiring both food and clothing.
+Yet if these believers say go away and wish them well then what does it actually accomplish?
 Likewise if these believers will not do good works then what does their faith accomplish for anyone.
 In this sense it would be useless.
 The word dead there means useless.
 It is useless for what?
 In context it is useless for the benefit of others.
 This is key as many will try to extrapolate that this means it is useless to save them.
 Remember though that these people are already saved eternally.
 This is related to Christian obedience.